v12technology/fluxtion/docs/index.md

 -  **No middleware vendor lock-in**, works with any messaging provider
 -  **Low latency** or high performance requirements

-Developers use a familiar stream like api to work with.
 Data streams can be merged, filtered, aggregated, joined, grouped and enriched.
 Windowing of data is fully supported.
 User functions are easily integrated to directly execute actions in addition to real-time monitoring.

 A full set of tools for debugging, tracing, auding and visualisation are provided to reduce development and support costs.